Universally measurable sets may all be Delta^1_2: Outline of the proof

 \section{Outline of the proof}

-The proof of Theorem \ref{mainthrm} is an application of forcing machinery developed by the second author and his collaborators (especially \cite{Sh64, Sh98}, but we also make use of results from \cite{KellSh}).
-It proceeds by forcing over a model of the form $\bL[a]$ (for any $a \subseteq \omega)$ with a countable support iteration of proper forcings, and makes use of the following theorem, which is Theorem III.4.1 in \cite{ShPIF}.
+The proof of Theorem \ref{specthrm} is an application of forcing machinery developed by the second author and his collaborators (especially \cite{Sh64, Sh98}, but we also make use of results from \cite{KellSh}).
+The proof proceeds by forcing over a model of the form $\bL[a]$ (for any $a \subseteq \omega)$ with a countable support iteration of proper partial orders, and makes use of the following theorem, which is Theorem III.4.1 in \cite{ShPIF}.

 \begin{thrm} Suppose that $\kappa$ is a regular cardinal such that $\mu^{\aleph_{0}} < \kappa$ for all $\mu < \kappa$ and that $\bar{\bbP} = \langle \bbP_{\alpha}, \dot{Q}_{\beta} : \alpha \leq \kappa, \beta < \kappa \rangle$ is a countable support iteration such that each $\bbP_{\alpha}$ forces the corresponding $\dot{Q}_{\alpha}$ to be a proper forcing of cardinality less than $\kappa$.
 Then $\bbP_{\kappa}$ is $\kappa$-c.c., and for each $\alpha < \kappa$, $\bbP_{\alpha}$ has a dense subset of cardinality less than $\kappa$.
 Furthermore, for all $\alpha < \kappa$, $\bbP_{\alpha}$ forces that $2^{\aleph_{0}} < \kappa$. \end{thrm}